steamship-core/gpt4/README.md

-# OpenAI GPT-4 Plugin for Steamship
+# LiteLLM Plugin for Steamship for OpenAI compatibility

-This plugin provides access to OpenAI's GPT-4 language model for text generation.
+This plugin provides access to LiteLLM's language model translation to OpenAI format for text generation.

 ## Usage